panxiao2014/aiAppTrain/README.md

-# 🗂️ aiToolTrain
+# 🗂️ aiAppTrain

-Try to create some tools by ways of AI agent.
+Try to create some applications by ways of AI agent.
 The agent framework is [`LlamaIndex`](https://github.com/run-llama/llama_index).

 ## 🚀 Overview

-I am trying to create some useful tools which are using AI agent technology.
-The 'usefulness' of a tool is based on two things:
+I am trying to create some useful apps which are using AI agent technology.
+The 'usefulness' of an app is based on two things:

 1. The available tools which LLM can utilize.

 2. The power of a LLM model.

-So there are some limitations of the AI tools that I created:
+So there are some limitations of the AI apps that I created:

 1. I used some API services to get useful data.
 Since I only use free versions of these services, there are limitation on requests per day or content length of returned data.